applicationdesignframework/applicationdesignframework.github.io/templates/application/README.md

 ### Applications
 **Context**

-We need to describe [stories and flows](#stories-and-flows) on architecture level and identify applications to build.
+We need to identify applications to build by describing [stories and flows](#stories-and-flows) on architecture level.

 **Decision**